alexJM26/BankersAlgorithm/README.md

 - Enter your information in the following order: Allocation Matrix, Maximum Matrix, Available Vector.
 - End each row with a ';'.
 - To signal you have finished typing one of the pieces of information, include a '-'.
-- Seperate all tokens with a single whitespace ' '.
+- Seperate all tokens with whitespace.

 An example of this is seen below.
 | Process | Allocation | Max | Available |